 Discovery behind PtSn4:

-It is created by using laser-based angles resolved photoemission spectroscopy (ARPES) instrument and measurements that provide high-resolution information on electronic properties of material.
-The ARPES instrument was made by Kaminski at Ames Laboratory.
+It is created by using laser-based angles resolved photoemission spectroscopy (ARPES) instrument and measurements that provide high-resolution information on electronic properties of the material.
+Kaminski made the ARPES instrument at Ames Laboratory.

-Laser ARPES gives exceptional tunability and resolution for anticipating these extraordinary properties in laboratory atmosphere.
+Laser ARPES gives exceptional tunability and resolution for anticipating these extraordinary properties in the laboratory atmosphere.

 Unlike the closed loops of line nodes, the Dirac node-arc architecture begins bounding to the surface states and appears like Dirac dispersion in graphene that is enlarged along a short line.
 This Dirac node-arc architecture is a new topological state that provides an inspiring scaffold for learning the mysterious properties of Dirac Fermions.